-You may wish to enable Solo-in-Place from the System Settings display.
+You can enable Solo-in-Place from the System Settings display.

-On the mc56, we recommend programming a R/W user button for faders from the Custom Functions display.
-This will allow you to step in and out of write, and view the status of fader automation. across multiple channels.
+On the mc256, we recommend programming a R/W user button for faders from the Custom Functions display.
+This will allow you to step in and out of write, and view the status of fader automation, across multiple channels.